-GoDaddy is compatible with plugins, however, you may need a premium account.
+GoDaddy is compatible with plugins, but you may need a premium account.
 GoDaddy has also developed several plugins for WordPress software.

 GoDaddy Builder blogging

 Although you can certainly post blogs, the software is not really set up for creating blogs or frequent posting.
-Definitely, not the best blogging platform around, whereas WordPress is designed to have a blog with excellent SEO features, quick editing options, and the ability to go over revisions if necessary.
+It is definitely not the best blogging platform around compared to WordPress which is designed to have a blog with excellent SEO features, quick editing options, and the ability to go over revisions if necessary.

 GoDaddy Builder overall usability

-GoDaddy Builder is an easy-to-use platform with a small learning curve and you can quite easily develop a professional-looking site without having to hire a web developer.
+GoDaddy Builder is an easy-to-use platform with a small learning curve, and you can quite easily develop a professional-looking site without hiring a web developer.
 With that being said, its capabilities are quite limited, especially when compared to a content management system.